• Skip to primary navigation

 You will find the amounts in the recipe card below.

-• Lime wedges, one or two to moisten the rim, and one to decorate the glass.
+• Lime wedges, one or two to moisten the rim and one to decorate the glass.

 • Salt (enough to coat the rim of the glass)

-• Tajin Powder (or finely crushed Piquin Pepper
+• Tajin Powder (or finely crushed Piquin Pepper or your favorite chili powder)

 • Ice cubes, about 4 or 5 ice cubes per glass

 • Lime juice, about 2 tablespoons.
-If you don't find limes you can substitute them with lemons.
+If you don't find limes, you can substitute them with lemons.

 • Tabasco Sauce, you can also use Cholula o Tapatio Sauce.